Vitaliy Shabunin: Military service

 In 2022, following the Russian invasion of Ukraine, Shabunin enlisted in the Ukrainian Ground Forces.
 He was initially based with the 270th battalion, working as a radio station electrician.
 In 2025, he was transferred to the 43rd combat brigade and stationed near the front line in Chuhuiv Raion, Kharkiv Oblast, serving as chief sergeant of the support company.

+In May 2026, Shabunin stated that he had been demobilised after developing glaucoma.

 2025 arrest

 Human Rights Watch reported that Shabunin had been the subject of smears from pro-government media since at least 2024, particularly on Telegram, including threats to his life, doxxing, and reports that he was a draft evader and a fraudster.
 In 2025, blogger Volodymyr Boyko shared reported leaks from law enforcement officials that accused Shabunin of faking his military service.
 At the same time, Shabunin's former commander, Viktor Yushko, was announced as being under investigation for ordering fictitious business trips, costing the state 224, 000 UAH; it was alleged that these business trips had included Shabunin.

 In December 2023, the State Bureau of Investigation (SBI) had started an investigation into Shabunin.
 On 11 July 2025, the SBI conducted targeted searches at Shabunin's home in Kyiv as well as at his base in Chuhuiv, seizing electronic devices belonging to Shabunin, his wife and children.
 AntAC subsequently reported that at least 70 searches had taken place of Shabunin and other AntAC employees.

 On 15 July 2025 a hearing was held at the Pecherskyi District Court in Kyiv, where it was announced that Shabunin was under investigation for evading military service during war time and large-scale fraud, in breach of articles 409 and 190 respectively of the Criminal Code of Ukraine.
 Shabunin was accused of not being present with his unit as required and "failing to appear at the place of duty for a long period [under] the guise of 'business trips'" and for continuing to claim a wage "despite his absence from a military unit".
 He was also reported to have used a military vehicle without permission.
 Shabunin was restricted from leaving his unit's location, with a further hearing scheduled for 20 August.

 On 14 August, the SBI announced it had completed its investigation into Shabunin.
 At a hearing on 19 August, Shabunin's travel restrictions were extended to 19 October.

+In December 2025, Shabunin accused agents from the SBI and the Prosecutor General's Office of circulating personal photos of him on Telegram that they had obtained after seizing his phone following his arrest.
+The SBI stated it would investigate the allegations, but had not done as of February 2026.